Keeping you safe during the COVID-19 pandemic

 Group therapy programmes

 A large part of your therapy programme will be face-to-face, with COVID-19 safety guidelines being followed at all times.
 Some group therapy sessions will be delivered remotely via Zoom to continue to maintain social distancing.
 You will be able to join these groups from the comfort of your bedroom.
 If you do not have an electronic device, the hospital can provide one for you for the duration of your stay

 Enhanced hygiene measures

 Throughout the entire hospital, enhanced hygiene and infection control measures have been introduced.
-Our housekeeping team maintains the highest level of infection control and sanitation throughout the entire hospital.
+Our housekeeping team maintains the highest infection control and sanitation level throughout the hospital.
 All outpatient consulting rooms are sanitised between appointments.
 A strict cleaning rota is in place to ensure that all wards and communal areas are rigorously cleaned.

 Ongoing monitoring of the evolving situation

 At Nightingale Hospital we are committed to ensuring the safety of our staff and patients.
 Our health and safety policies regarding COVID mirror all the latest guidance outlined by the UK Government.
 All inpatients are screened for COVID-19 before being admitted to the hospital.

 Have a question about anything you see on this page?
 Make a confidential enquiry today.Enquire now